This post contains:

 3. Reset SMC and NVRAM/PRAM of your Mac

-SMC is a chip on the logic board that controls all power functions for your computer.
-NVRAM and PRAM are small memories that your Mac uses to store certain settings.
+NVRAM (Non-volatile Random-Access Memory) and PRAM (Parameter Random-Access Memory) are small memories that your Mac uses to store certain settings.
 That includes display resolution, startup-disc selection, recent kernel panic information, and more.

 4. Check and repair startup disk in macOS Recovery mode

-If First Aid reports the hard drive is about to fail, or it is not even showing up in Disk Utility, you can only replace this drive.
-If it finds disk errors that can't be repaired, you can reformat the hard drive and reinstall macOS.
+If First Aid reports the hard drive is about to fail, or it is not even showing up in Disk Utility, you have to replace this drive under the professional help.
+If the white screen is still there after reboot, it means that the disk errors can't be repaired.

 5. Reformat the startup disk and reinstall macOS

-If you can't repair the corrupted Mac hard drive, then you need to reformat the startup disk.
+As the corrupted Mac hard drive can't be repaired by First Aid, you need to reformat the startup disk and reinstall macOS.
 Reformatting will give a new file system so the drive can work again.
-However, it will also erase your files from the startup disk.
+However, it will also erase your all files from the startup disk.

-So, make sure you have backed up your Mac.
-To prevent unnecessary data loss, you can also recover data from that Mac that won't turn on first.
+So, check if you have backed up your Mac before.
+If no, to prevent unnecessary data loss, you need to recover data from Mac that won't turn on caused by white screen of death first.
 Then you can proceed with the following steps.